aya/myos/README.md

 # myos - Make Your Own Stack

-Docker paas based on docker compose files.
+Docker paas based on docker compose and make files.

 Make Your Own Stack provides common make targets to build and run docker projects.

 ## Disclaimer

-This is work in progress ;)
+This is beta software, use it at your own risks.

 ## Requirements